Skip to content

 Tsavorite is a relatively new discovery.
 The first ones weren't unearthed until 1967 and are exceptionally rare.
 In many cases, that makes tsavorite an expensive stone.

 The tsavorite garnet is a grossular garnet by composition; it's simply a version found in a specific place: Tsavo National Park in Kenya.
-It's only mined in certain parts of East Africa and is prized due to its natural green colouring.
+It's only mined in certain parts of East Africa and is prized in the gem world due to its natural green colouring.

 Green tsavorite contains chromium and vanadium, which give the stone its striking hue.
 Most specimens are a deeper green, though some are incredibly bright and vibrant.
 The latter versions are the most prized, but all types are popular.